 7. Monitor Results

-If you’ve made the decision to invest in your business by hiring a professional copywriter or cut-rate SEO agency, you must also invest time in analyzing the outcome.
-Monitor website traffic, readers, click throughs, sign ups, and if possible invest in A/B testing to ensure your written content is presented to readers in the most engaging way possible.
-Selling products or services through written content online is a dynamic process that must be continually tweaked and tested to ensure your objectives are being met.
+If you’ve made the decision to invest in your business by hiring a professional copywriter or cut-rate SEO agency, invest time in analyzing the outcome.
+Monitor website traffic, readers, click throughs, and sign ups.
+If possible invest in A/B testing to ensure written content is presented to readers in the most engaging way possible.
+Selling products or services through written content online is a dynamic process.
+The process must be continually tweaked and tested to ensure your objectives are being met.